trek-view/basecamp/_posts/2022-08-26-create-thumbnail-from-equirectangular-image.md

 ---
 date: 2022-08-26
-title: "Programmatically creating a thumbnail image from a equirectangular image using ImageMagick"
+title: "Programmatically creating a thumbnail image from a equirectangular image"
 description: "In this post I will show you two approaches you can use to create thumbnails from any part of an equirectangular image."
 categories: developers
 tags: [imagemagick, thumbnail]